+One of the most pristine and scenic islands in the Mediterranean, Corsica lies an hour by air from Nice or Marseille.
+This fascinating place is a logical complement to a vacation in Provence or the Côte d’Azur.
+Most of Corsica’s 100-mile-long, 50-mile-wide terrain is dominated by jagged peaks rising to more than 7,500 feet.
 Despite its French connections since 1768, the island still has a hybrid culture resulting from five earlier centuries of rule under the Genoese.
 Calvi is particularly delightful and possesses the charming atmosphere of a 1960s Riviera town, its picturesque port backdropped by 16th-century fortifications.
-Narrow pedestrian passageways thread the fashionable waterfront, where seafood cafés overlook an animated marina.
+Narrow pedestrian passageways thread the fashionable waterfront, where seafood cafés overlook a lively marina.

 Try to plan a visit during June, July or September.
 August should definitely be avoided because of the invasion of French and Italian vacationers, who rapidly outnumber the Corsicans.